Learn how cosmetics brand FlutterHabit scaled up its growth using ShipBob’s WMS and SeaMonster Studio’s website development and consulting services.

 Unlocking instant visibility through an easy-to-use WMS

-One of our favorite elements of ShipBob’s WMS is how user-friendly it is.
+One of our favourite elements of ShipBob’s WMS is how user-friendly it is.
 Even though the dashboard houses a ton of complex capabilities, its usability is still spectacular.

 “With ShipBob’s WMS, we have better information at our fingertips.